Eskobars/PracticeProject/README.md

 - [Visual Studio 2022+](https://visualstudio.microsoft.com/) with ASP.NET & Web Development workload
 - OR use [VS Code](https://code.visualstudio.com/) + Chrome for debugging

+## Notes
+    - The external Soccer API may be rate-limited — a 3s delay is added between requests to different leagues.
+    - Trying to update a self-created post fails due to JSONPlaceholder limitations.
+    - May require a page refresh upon starting.

 ## Running the App